 These little cuties hail from Malta.
 A part of the toy dog group, they are an ancient breed that hasn’t changed much over the years.
 They’re friendly dogs and are especially useful for those with allergies.

 Maltese Terriers are wonderful with children.
-They are the ideal companions to families because of their social and playful nature.
+They are ideal companions to families because of their social and playful nature.

 2. Portuguese Water Dog

 This breed has an endearing fondness for water.
 They have webbed feet that initially helped them swim and convey messages.
 The dogs are best suited as companions for families residing near water bodies.